davidgfnet/gba-patch-gen/tools/INFO.md

   - 0x2: Overwrite N instructions at the specified address with an ARM nop (0xE1A00000)
   - 0x3: Patch address with 1-8 bytes from the following word
   - 0x4: Patch address with the N (1..8) subsequent words.
+  - 0x5: Patch address with a dummy function returning 0 or 1 (depends on argument)

 Each patching database comes with a set of up to 8 buffers.
 These are sequences of arbitrary bytes of arbitrary length up to 60 bytes.
 These are global for the